 This site was originally created on Memorial Day Weekend, 2000

-Since that time, it has grown to include many other units assigned to Camp Granite,
+Since that time, it has also grown to include many other units assigned to Camp Granite,

 inlcuding the 593rd Support Group, 177th MP Detachment, 1st APO, 760th /176th Veterinary Detachment, 127th MP Company, 601st Water Purification Detachment, 71st Transport Co 8th CID, 18th MP Brigade, 300th Transportation Company.